diyscif/diyscif/scif-thesis.md

 This paper has explained the concept of a SCIF and its role in protecting sensitive communications in the physical realm.
-It has defined the theoretical ideal state of information security and proposed the method of threat modelling for approximating it in practical application.
+It has defined the theoretical ideal state of information security and proposed the method of threat modeling for approximating it in practical application.
 The paper then went on to elaborate the different kinds of passive attacks, those performed by an outside observer without interacting with the physical SCIF space, and set up